Project: Hardwood Floor Refinishing Wilmington, DE

 Then the final coats are ready to apply...

 Above we’re coating the upstairs hallway and in the photo below we’re doing the edge of the landing...

 The photo below isn’t in sequence but it shows you the difference the coats of NordicSeal make from one coat to the other.
 You can clearly see the floor getting lighter with the second application here...

 And in the photo below you can see the finished product...

 When Mark and Jessica have finished all the remaining renovations - kitchen, trim, stairs etc. we hope to be able to come back and take some finished photos for you.
 When we do we’ll add them here.

 The chosen finish system - Bona Traffic Naturale - is an extremely durable 2 component water-based finish.
 The VOCs are very low with a level of <230 g/l.
 Because it is a matte sheen, any scratches will be far less visible compared to a semi-gloss or satin sheen.
 It also allows for seamless localized touchups should an area be scratched or damaged down the road... instead of having to recoat the whole room for the sheen to blend.
 All in all a great finish choice and it has our highest recommendation.

-We really enjoyed this Wilmington, DE hardwood floor refinishing project.
+We really enjoyed this hardwood floor refinishing project in Wilmington, DE.
 Mark and Jessica were wonderful people to work with and we’re glad we were able to provide them with the floors of their dreams.
 If you would like more information on any of the products we used here, please feel free to get in touch and we’ll be happy to help.